nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    	process._
-         * _This example doesn't preclude attaching multiple `biosample`s to a single subject; nor (if appropriate) does it preclude modeling a single `biosample` that produces multiple `file`s (if e.g. a single library prep is divided in two, with each portion amplified separately, and with each amplified portion then sequenced under separate conditions, then the final separation and amplification processes could reasonably be ignored, and the source for the
+         * _This example doesn't preclude attaching multiple `biosample`s to a single subject; nor (if appropriate) does it preclude modeling a single `biosample` that produces multiple `file`s (if, e.g., a single library prep is divided in two, with each portion amplified separately, and with each amplified portion then sequenced under separate conditions, then the final separation and amplification processes could reasonably be ignored, and the source for the